 Click Start > Run, type regedit, and click OK.
 The Registry Editor window opens.

 Double-click the DependOnService key and add the Service name using the name identified in Step 4.

 - In the Services window, open the service properties for the service identified in Step 3.

-- In the Dependencies tab, verify the VMware VirtualCenter service is listed as depending on the service.
+- In the Dependencies tab, ensure that the VMware VirtualCenter service is listed as depending on the service.

 - Repeat Steps 3 to 9 for any services that VirtualCenter requires.

 If you are running Windows 2008 you can set the VMware VirtualCenter Server service to startup type Automatic (Delay) as follows:

 Click Start > Run, type services.msc, and click OK.